evavro/CSS-Morph/README.md

 $('*').morph();
 </code>

-or to individual elements; it's simply a matter of your jQuery selector:
+or to individual elements - it's simply a matter of your jQuery selector:

 <code>
 $('#test_div').morph();